CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 - `--devices` argument defines the number of GPU devices per node to run the training on.
 - `--num_nodes` argument defines the total number of nodes that will be used.

 The total number of GPUs used during the training can be evinced by simply multiplying `devices * num_nodes`.

+A bash script for the training, _train.sh_ , is also provided under the same folder.

 With regards to the configuration file, it must be prepared in toml format.
 The configuration file is structured as follows: